 Chris received a bachelor's degree in music, a bachelor's degree in computer studies, and a master's degree in music technology, from Northwestern University in Evanston, IL.
 While a student at Northwestern, Chris worked for Harmonic Vision, where he helped develop and support music educational software from the award winning Music Ace series.
 Several of Chris's original compositions appear within the software!
 Chris also served as organ scholar and assistant conductor for the Northwestern University Chapel Choir.

 Jess Edelbrock, MM

-Community Outreach Director & Associate Conductor
+Community Engagement Director & Associate Conductor

 Jess directs the Bumblebee and Mariposa Singers at the River Rd location.
 She also directs the Northwest Choir and Shine!
-Performing Arts Camp, along with overseeing TGC's Engagement Program.
+Performing Arts Camp, along with overseeing TGC's Community Engagement Program.